Russian jet broke up in mid air, too early for conclusions, official says

 Islamic State websites have in the past claimed responsibility for actions that have not been conclusively attributed to them.
 Officials say there is no evidence to suggest so far that a bomb could have brought down the plane.

-Three carriers based in the United Arab Emirates airlines - Emirates [EMIRA.UL], Air Arabia AIRA.DU and flydubai - said on Sunday they were re-routing flights to avoid flying over Sinai.
-Two of Europe's largest carriers, Lufthansa (LHAG.DE) and Air France-KLM (AIRF.PA), have already said they would avoid flying over peninsula while awaiting an explanation of the cause.
+Three carriers based in the United Arab Emirates airlines - Emirates, Air Arabia and flydubai - said on Sunday they were re-routing flights to avoid flying over Sinai.
+Two of Europe's largest carriers, Lufthansa and Air France-KLM, have already said they would avoid flying over peninsula while awaiting an explanation of the cause.

 Sherif Fathy, Chairman of EgyptAir, said the national carrier had taken no such action.
 "I heard some other companies may be doing this, but I don’t think it’s justified,” he said.